create3000/x_ite/docs/_posts/components/DIS/EspduTransform.md

 ### SFInt32 [in, out] **munitionEntityID** <small>[0,65535]</small>

-MunitionEntityID is unique ID for entity firing munition within that application.
+*munitionEntityID* is unique ID for entity firing munition within that application.

 ### SFInt32 [in, out] **munitionQuantity** <small>[0,65535]</small>